seokhyung-lee/color-code-stim/README.md

 # color-code-stim
 A small Python module for simulating &amp; decoding 2D color code circuits.

+**Note**: _See also [ConcatMatching](https://github.com/seokhyung-lee/ConcatMatching) if you want to input your check matrix directly to the decoder instead of using pre-defined color code circuits._

 ## Features
 - **Simulation of 2D color code circuits using [Stim](https://github.com/quantumlib/Stim) library.** <br> It currently supports the logical idling operation of a 2D triangular color code defined in the hexagonal (6-6-6) lattice.
 The code distance, number of syndrome extraction rounds, and CNOT schedule of the code are adjustable.
 Bit-flip and circuit-level noise models are supported and individual noise parameters are adjustable.